Bahai Library Online

 • For details of his life see DP76–86.

-• Louis Bourgeois; Architects; Mashriqu'l-Adhkár, Wilmette; In Memoriam; Births and deaths; Mary Hanford Ford; Saint-Célestin de Nicolet, QC; Quebec, Canada; Wilmette, IL; Boston, MA; USA first Bahá'í community in Boston.
+• Louis Bourgeois; - Architects; Mashriqu'l-Adhkár, Wilmette; - In Memoriam; - Births and deaths; Mary Hanford Ford; Saint-Célestin de Nicolet, QC; Quebec, Canada; Wilmette, IL; Boston, MA; United States (USA) first Bahá'í community in Boston.

 • See Mitchell's Mistake for a discussion of Mitchell's analysis of the handwriting of 'Abdu'l-Bahá by Senn McGlinn.

-• Covenant-breakers; Ruth White; `Abdu'l-Bahá, Will and Testament of; Shoghi Effendi, Life of; High Commissioners; Ainsworth Mitchell; Haifa, Israel; Israel; United Kingdom
+• Covenant-breaking; Ruth White; Will and Testament of `Abdu'l-Bahá; * Shoghi Effendi (chronology); - High Commissioners; Ainsworth Mitchell; Haifa, Israel; Israel; United Kingdom

 Further, in a letter from Haifa to the Yonkers Assembly, "The Guardian pointed out the difference between the freedom defined by Bahá'u'lláh ("To have liberty is to observe My commandments") and that advocated by Sohrab ("The other kind of freedom which is in defiance of law He (Bahá'u'lláh) considers to be animal, and far from being of any good to man").
 [Ahmad Sohrab and the New History Society]

-Covenant-breakers; Ahmad Sohrab; New History Society; New York, USA; USA
+Covenant-breaking; Ahmad Sohrab; New History Society; New York, USA; United States (USA)

 • Marion Jack had been on pilgrimage and Shoghi Effendi suggested she might go to Sofia to help Louise.
 She left Haifa near the end of March, stopped over briefly in Cyprus then on to Trieste and then to Sofia.
 Meanwhile Louise had been informed by the American Legation that the police had become suspicious of her "non-Christian" work and she had to vacate the country before the expiration of her visa.
 [SYH172, NBAD122, 143-144]